cpescato/wikipedia/index.md

 {% include vote_timenbr_voteFalse.html %}

 Plot twist : the three pics previously mentionned do not appear.
 This means that these two days were not particularly intense in terms of votes but many elections were closed by bureaucrates.
 It supports the hypothesis that Wikipedia bureaucrates 'cleaned up' the elections on these two days.

-Up to now, we have seen that the number of elections and votes have increased between 2004 and 2008.
+It is clear that the number of elections and votes have increased between 2004 and 2008.
 But what about the election outcomes?

-Add plots

-**XXX**
+{% include elec_timeavg_elecFalse.html %}

+Well, it appears that the election outcome is highly variable over time.
+It fluctuates over months, weeks, days.
+And on top of that, it seems to be a non-period fashion !
+Look, the plot displays very irregular patterns.
+Overall, it suggests that closing an election at Christmas time, or at any other time for that matter, is far from being a guarantee that you will be elected...

 Now that you have a *perfect* understanding of the 'basic concepts' that we just investigated, if you want to dig deeper and keep looking into this time analysis, here is our Christmas present to you : A beautiful, colorful, complete visualization.
 You're welcome ;)

 **Have fun and play with the plot!
 It conforts the interpretations we made previously :)**
 Feel free to investigate the graphs by activating the traces for averaging over different time ranges and/or by zooming in!

-{%include vote_timeavg_vote.html %}*
+{%include vote_timeavg_votebubbles.html %}*

-{%include elec_timeavg_elec.html %}*
+{%include elec_timeavg_elecbubbles.html %}*

+We just could NOT resist making a few comments about these plots, so here they are :
+*About the votes (first plot):*
+- Until around July 2005, the number of votes is quite low (smaller bubbles) compared to the number of votes from July 2005 until January 2008 (bigger bubbles).
+Interesting!
+It suggests (again) that over time more and more votes were casted for Wikipedia elections.
+- Focusing on the week range, we are sure you did not miss out on the *little red bubble* that does not follow the overall trend in January 2007, corresponding to the number of votes recorded the week ending with December the 31st 2006.
+At first, it os no surprise, as one could expect that during the holiday season people tend to be away from the computer, spending time with their relatives.
+Sadly, looking at the overall trend, we cannot decipher a decrease in the number of votes at the end of each year.

+*About the elections* (second plot):
+What about the *large green bubble* ?
+It accounts for the near-thousand elections was were closed in the month of May 2007 -- encompassing two of our election-closure pics!

 ## DURATION
 O.K., so now you have chosen the perfect date for your election to be held.
 But it is not the only parameter to take into account if you want to maximize your chances of being elected.
 Another important point is the duration of the election.
-As Wikipedia elections are public and a discussion between voters happens during the election duration, we can identify the duration of the election with the optimal length of time during which you should campaign and hope that after this time your election gets closed.
+As Wikipedia elections are public and a discussion between voters happens during the election duration, we can try and identify the duration of the election with the optimal length of time during which you should campaign and hope that after this time your election gets closed.
 We analyse a large variety of durations to get a good grasp on the infuence of this parameter.

 <img src="images/duration1.png" width="600" height="300">